-The Bank has an internal Collateral Valuations Team (CVT) that considers climate risk in its valuation assessments of real estate securities.
-Specific guidance is provided to the CVT to consider amongst other things:
+The Core Banking Group uses a combination of external and internal collateral valuers that consider climate risk in their valuation assessments of, particularly, real estate securities.
+Specific guidance is provided to the valuation teams to consider amongst other things:

-- soil type, land use, topography, drainage, soil origin and texture - production capacity having regard to things such as farming system, irrigation etc. - historical and projected rainfall - access to water and relative licences - environmental Risk Management such as strategies or practices that contribute to a property's ongoing climaterelated and ESG risk profile - soil carbon considerations - long-term macro changes in climatic considerations to rainfall, temperature, drought, flood and frost that could impact on productivity.
+- soil type, land use, topography, drainage, soil origin and texture - production capacity having regard to things such as farming system, irrigation and so on - historical and projected rainfall - access to water and relative licences - environmental Risk Management such as strategies or practices that contribute to a property's ongoing climaterelated and ESG risk profile - soil carbon considerations - long-term macro changes in climatic considerations to rainfall, temperature, drought, flood and frost that could impact on productivity.

-Going forward (2024-2025), the Bank will be developing geospatial mapping to support the macro heatmaps by providing detail down to farm level.
-This will allow a visual representation of physical risks over time and enable biomass calculators to assist with monitoring on-farm sequestration and assessing carbon footprint.
+Going forward (2024-2025), the Core Banking Group will be developing geospatial mapping to support the macro heatmaps by providing detail down to farm/property level.
+This will allow a visual representation of physical risks over time and also enable biomass calculators to assist with monitoring on-farm sequestration and assessing carbon footprint.